February 9, 2016

 Are you guilty of this?
 Using little pet phrases with the elderly, like, “She’s 80 years YOUNG today!”
 Although they may be offered as terms of endearment, expressions like this can actually be construed as insulting, speaking “down” to elders when we should be showing respect for seniors.

 Not only that, but recent studies reveal that the use of these stereotypical comments and actions can actually be quite damaging, resulting in changes as drastic as increased amyloid plaques in the brain: known Alzheimer’s biomarkers.

 Conversely, older adults who were subjected to positive, respectful aging terms during a study exhibited consistently marked lower heart rates and blood pressure.
 “Positive age stereotypes act as a buffer to everyday stressors and challenges,” according to Becca Levy of the Yale School of Public Health.

 The Huffington Post offers some suggestions on aging microaggressions to avoid, including:

 - Referring to older adults in infantile terms, like “adorable”

 - Using a patronizing tone, such as speaking with exaggerated slowness or using a high pitched voice

-Together, we can break through the stereotypical negatives of aging through encouraging and motivating our beloved elders with the respect and honor they so greatly deserve.
-For more tips on helping seniors retain or regain independence, dignity, and overall wellbeing, download our free St. Louis home care resources, or call us at 314-863-9912 to schedule an in-home assessment and discover how our professional Missouri home care services can enhance life for a beloved senior in your life.
+Together, we can break through the stereotypical negatives of aging through encouraging and motivating our beloved elders with respect for seniors they so greatly deserve.
+For more tips on helping seniors retain or regain independence, dignity, and overall wellbeing, download our free St. Louis home care resources.
+Call us at 314-863-9912 to schedule an in-home assessment and discover how our professional senior care St. Louis and the surrounding area depend on can enhance life for a beloved senior in your life.